 If You Were a Non-Citizen Injured in an Accident in Miami, Call for a Free Consultation

 Injury victims in Miami and the surrounding areas are entitled to quality legal representation and the right to bring their personal injury claims in court.
 For help with your legal case, contact personal injury lawyer Prosper Shaked today.
-The Law Offices of Prosper Shaked offer free legal consultations on new cases.
+Prosper Shaked Accident Injury Attorneys PA offer free legal consultations on new cases.
 Call (305) 694-2676 today to schedule your consultation and learn more about your right to sue in Florida.